Celebration

 Jasher 21:11-12

-And Ishmael the son of Abraham was grown up in those days; he was 14 years old when Sarah bore Isaac to Abraham.
-And God was with Ishmael the son of Abraham, and he grew up, and he learned to use the bow and became an archer.
+At that time, Ishmael, the son of Abraham, had grown up—he was 14 years old when Sarah gave birth to Isaac.
+God was with Ishmael, and he grew up and learned to use the bow, eventually becoming an archer.

 Resolution